To download the PDF version of this document, click here.

 • Emergency contact information for each resident (name, phone number, email)

-• The information for those staying should be submitted via email to Fraternity and Sorority Life Programs at least 2 weeks prior to the beginning of the break.
+• The information for those staying should be submitted via email to Fraternity and Sorority Life at least 2 weeks prior to the beginning of the break.

 • The chapter must be in good standing with the university which includes: